 Courses: Advanced Classroom Management, Attention Deficit Disorder, Behavior is Language

 Karen Lea holds a Ph.D. in education.
-Dr. Lea has fifteen years' experience teaching at the K-12 level and another fourteen years' experience teaching education courses at the undergraduate and post-graduate level.
-Currently she is a coordinator for a cadre of instructional developers and project manager for aerospace online training.
-Dr. Lea has been professionally published over fifteen times and has served on over a dozen panels and boards, including serving on the NCATE (CAEP) Board of Examiners.
+Dr. Lea has fifteen years’ experience teaching at the K - 12 level and another fourteen years’ experience teaching education courses at the undergraduate and post-graduate levels.
+Currently she is a Team Lead/Assessment Developer/Instructional Developer at Western Governor’s University.
+Dr. Lea has been professionally published more than fifteen times and has served on more than a dozen panels and boards, including serving on the NCATE (CAEP) Board of Examiners.

 Courses: Drugs & Alcohol in Schools, Inclusion: Special Needs in General Classrooms, Learning Disabilities in Schools, Violence in Schools, Understanding Aggression and Teaching Diversity in the Classroom

 Candyce Reynolds is Associate Professor of Post Secondary Adult and Continuing Education in the Graduate School of Education at Portland State University.
 Her current scholarship focuses on developing inclusive classrooms and the role of a supportive environment on student learning.
 She has served at Portland State University as the Director of Affirmative Action where she spearheaded the development of Sexual Harassment Training Program as well as the development of the university's sexual harassment and consensual relationship policy.
 Currently, she also works closely with a number of alternative and charter schools on their boards or as a consultant in creating supportive learning environments.
 She holds an AB in Psychology and Social Welfare from UC Berkeley and an MS and PhD in Counseling Psychology from the University of Oregon.
 Dr. Reynolds is past board member of Open Adoption and Family Services and the Leadership and Entrepreneurial Public Charter High School in Portland, Oregon.